tuanrpt/LAMDA/README.md

 ## D. Citations

-If our code is helpful for your research, please cite our paper
+Please cite the paper if LAMDA is helpful for your research:

 ```
 @InProceedings{pmlr-v139-le21a,